Michel Guérard: Spa resort and cuisine minceur

-Personal life
+Personal life and death

-Guerard and his wife have two daughters.
-They live at Château de Bachen, where they have a large collection of original French paintings.
+Guerard and his wife had two daughters.
+They lived at Château de Bachen, where they had a large collection of original French paintings.
 The house has a mile of grapevines.

+On 19 August 2024, it was announced that Guérard had died overnight at his home, aged 91.

 Restaurants

-Christine and Michel Guérard currently own three restaurants in Eugénie-les-Bains:
+At the time of his death he and Christine Guérard owned three restaurants in Eugénie-les-Bains: